 I think she would have been pleased to have so bold an accusation in print.
 Personally, I don’t think that Stein’s poetry is very intriguing, and yet her passionate willingness to be different and to support other writers in their pursuit of originality was her real legacy in my opinion.

-Why did Elliot’s poetry receive such widespread acclaim?
+Why did Eliot’s poetry receive such widespread acclaim?
 What about it made such an immediate impression on the public?
-Very few poets of the past 100 years have achieved the critical and publishing success that Elliot achieved.
-I wonder what would be the response to Elliot today?
+Very few poets of the past 100 years have achieved the critical and publishing success that Eliot achieved.
+I wonder what would be the response to Eliot today?
 Would there be an avenue for him to critical success or would he be lumped into the category of just another privileged Harvard educated pale, stale, male and find a limited audience for his poetry?

 There are some poets whose originality and voice are timeless and others whose fame were only possible in the period in which they lived?
-Elliot was a bridge from the old to the new.
-T. S. Elliot success was aided by Ezra Pound’s and Gertrude Stein’s influence and generous support.
+Eliot was a bridge from the old to the new.
+T. S. Eliot success was aided by Ezra Pound’s and Gertrude Stein’s influence and generous support.
 I have read several places that Ezra Pound should be listed as a co-writer on nearly everything that Elliot published, so through was his editing and suggestions.
-Unlike Whitman, whose brilliance is timeless, Elliot feels to me like a faded newspaper, whose even strongest prose is brittle and yellowing under the modern glare of more polished contemporary writers.
-But Elliot wrote poems that filled a need at the time and had the good fortune to be recognized generously for that creativity.
+Unlike Whitman, whose brilliance is timeless, Eliot feels to me like a faded newspaper, whose even strongest prose is brittle and yellowing under the modern glare of more polished contemporary writers.
+But Eliot wrote poems that filled a need at the time and had the good fortune to be recognized generously for that creativity.